Taxus baccata: Longevity

-Words thought to mean 'yew tree' appear in some place names.
-Ydre in the South Swedish highlands means "place of yews".
-Proto-Celtic *eburos is the source of several placenames, but its association with the yew is disputed.
-If correct, it led to multiple forms: Old Irish ibar; Irish iobhar, iubhar, and iúr (as in Terenure), as well as Scottish Gaelic iubhar.
-Thus, Newry, Northern Ireland is an anglicization of An Iúraigh, an oblique form of An Iúrach, which could mean "the grove of yew trees".
-York (Jórvík) is derived from the Brittonic name Eburākon (Latinised variously as Eboracum, Eburacum, from the Proto-Celtic.

 Religion

 Celtic

 Several scholars have taken the Celtic word *eburos to mean "yew".
 There is according to the scholar of English Ralph Elliott, "strong evidence" that the yew was important to the ancient Celtic peoples of Western Europe, perhaps having come to symbolise immortality through being evergreen.
 On the Iberian Peninsula, a deity Eburianus is named on a tombstone in Segovia, with related placenames like Ebura, and the Gallic peoples Eburanci, Eburones, and Eburovices.
 Julius Caesar recorded that the Eburones' chieftain Catuvolcus killed himself by consuming yew.
 The Roman historians Lucius Annaeus Florus and Orosius record that in the Cantabrian Wars, the besieged people at Mons Medullius killed themselves the same way.
 The structures translated as "booths" or "temples", Latin fana, mentioned by Roman historians such as Pliny the Elder, may have been hollow trees or structures of yew branches.